6. Match - Case

 Tasks

-1. Modify the curvy brackets below to give feedback using the variables from the case statements used in playing a game of cards.
+1. Modify the curly brackets below to give feedback using the variables from the case statements used in playing a game of cards.

 def play_card(card):